huggingface/node-question-answering/README.md

 npm install question-answering
 ```

+## Simple example

-Then you need to download the model and vocabulary file that will be used:
+This example is running the model locally.
+To do so, you first need to download the model and vocabulary file:
 ```bash
 npx question-answering download
 ```

-By default, the model and vocabulary are downloaded inside a `.models` directory at the root of your project; you can provide a custom directory by using the `--dir` option of the CLI.
+> By default, the model and vocabulary are downloaded inside a `.models` directory at the root of your project; you can provide a custom directory by using the `--dir` option of the CLI.

-## Simple example

 ```typescript
 import { QAClient } from "question-answering";